When it comes to starting a SEO agency, you may find yourself in a place where you have to make some big decisions.

 Create revenue goals

-When determining the price of your seo agency, you'll want to create goals for revenue + how much profit you want your SEO agency to make.
+When determining the price of your seo services, you'll want to create goals for revenue + how much profit you want your SEO agency to make.

 This process is simpler than you may think:

 - Think about your breakeven cost (by completing the above step).

 - Create a revenue goal based on your break-even cost